hllau/html_node/README.rst

 your presentation logics easily.
 Also, you get the full power of Python in writing presentation logic, without the hassle to learn another templating language.

-An overview for using interal DSL vs external template languages can be found `here <http://bitbucket.org/tavisrudd/throw-out-your-templates/src/tip/throw_out_your_templates.py>`_.
+An overview for using internal DSL vs external template languages can be found `here <http://bitbucket.org/tavisrudd/throw-out-your-templates/src/tip/throw_out_your_templates.py>`_.